APILASTRI/DCASE_Task2_UMINHO/README.md

 Anomalous sound detection (ASD) is the task of identifying whether the sound emitted from a target machine is normal or anomalous.
 The automatic detection of mechanical failures can bring numerous benefits for industry 4.0 and for factory automation using artificial intelligence (AI)[1].
 The challenge (dcase 2020 task 2) is to detect unknown anomalies sounds under the condition that only normal sound samples have were provided as training data.
 For this task, a baseline system implementation was provided for comparison purposes [1].
-About the machine learning model to detect anomalies, two methods involving autoencoder were used: Deep Autoencoder and Convulacional Autoencoder.
-About the features of the audios, It was used the log energies derived directly from the filter bank energies (called MFECs)....
+About the machine learning model to detect anomalies, two methods involving autoencoder were used: Deep Autoencoder and Convolutional Autoencoder.
+About the audio features,the log energies derived directly from the filter bank energies (called MFECs) were used.

 ## :bookmark_tabs: Table of contents
 - [Libraries](#libraries)